If you or a loved one needs to pay for long-term care, then an immediate needs annuity could be an option worth looking into.

 Plans tend to be quite flexible in terms of who receives the payment, so if you decide to change care providers, the insurer providing your immediate needs annuity can simply arrange to send payments to the new care home or carer.

-You might want to consider an immediate needs annuity if you are in care, or expect to be very soon, and want the confidence that the costs of caring are all squared away.
 This doesn’t just mean care in a nursing home – if you have a carer who comes around to your house then an immediate needs annuity can cover this expense too, even if they only come a few times per month.

-How much is an immediate needs annuity?
+How much does an immediate needs annuity cost?

 The cost of an immediate needs annuity will depend on your circumstances.
 The company will look at how much you need and how long they expect you to need it for.
 Ultimately, your upfront payment will depend on: